fserv/jaguar-sdk/README.md

 Applications have the flexibility to bypass the HTTP gateway and establish direct connections with the JaguarDB server when they are operating on the Ubuntu 22.04 platform.
-Additionally, libraries are provided to empower clients with the capability to communicate directly with the JaguarDB server for seamless data access and management."
+Additionally, libraries are provided to empower clients with the capability to communicate directly with the JaguarDB server for seamless data access and management.

 ```